Murals: interior flat wall enamel (Behr brand) (two rectangles of 184 inches x 99 inches /467.4 x 251.5 cm) each

 Paintings: VIEW_5A_02, VIEW_5A_04, pigment, acrylic and oil on wood.
 37.5 × 60 inches.

-Anton Ginzburg: In
+Anton Ginzburg: In-N-Out

 at University of Massachusetts Amherst